angeleah/grapi/README.md

 rtc - Reverb Developer Challenge
 ================================
 This is a [technical challenge](http://reverb.com/page/dev-challenge) given by [Reverb](http://reverb.com/).
-This app uses the command line to import data and activerecord to interface with the database.
-This app then uses Sinatra to display the data in a browser window.
+This app uses the command line to import data and display data.

 Usage:
 ------